Login

 4. Casing and Grouting

-The well is lined with a casing to prevent collapse.
-The annular space around the casing and the hole drilled then needs to be filled with a grout to protect the well and prevent contamination.
+A casing lines the well to prevent collapse, while the annular space surrounding the casing must be filled with grout to safeguard the well and prevent contamination.

-This step is necessary when a new well replaces an old one.
-The process involves pumping grout to the bottom of the old well until it is completely filled and no longer in use.
+This step is necessary when a new well replaces an old one, involving pumping grout to the base of the old well until it is fully filled and sealed.

 6. Well Development

-The well water is tested by your well drilling company for quality and treatment if necessary.
-In some counties, the permit fee also includes a usage and occupancy (U&O) test by the county to verify the well is drilled properly, the water is portable and free from bacteria.
+Your drilling company will test the well's water quality and provide treatment as necessary.
+In certain regions, the permit fee may also encompass a usage and occupancy (U&O) test by the county to verify proper drilling and confirm that the water is safe and free from bacteria.

 Expert Well-Drilling Tips and Misconceptions